SunnySparks/SQL-Project/README.md

 # SQL-Project

--This project consists of the SQLzoo website's tutorials, and the quizzes of each section
+- This project consists of the SQLzoo website's tutorials, and the quizzes of each section

 # Repository Address